mxsgrs/WebApiStarterPack/ReadMe.md

 ### HTTP files

-While Postman is really great, having a HTTP client with all your predefined requests **inside your project** is such a handy tool.
+While **Postman** is really great, having a HTTP client with all your predefined requests **inside your project** is such a handy tool.
 It allows to bind your code to those requests **in the version control**.
 Hence when members of the team pull your code, they instantly have the possibility to test it with your HTTP requests, saving time and making collaboration easier.

-HTTP requests are defined in .http files.
+HTTP requests are defined in **.http files**.
 Examples for this project can be found in the **Https** folder.
 Each file corresponds to a controller.
 There a still some limitations, it is not possible to add **pre-request or post-response scripts** like in Postman.
+That being said, this tool is quite new and it is reasonable to think that this kind of features will be added in the future.

 ```http
 POST {{HostAddress}}/Authentication/CreateJwtBearer